Northern Rivers Resilience Initiative

 Hydrodynamic model

-As part of the Australian Government’s commitment to reducing disaster risk and building resilience in the Northern Rivers, the hydrodynamic model and report (PDF 17.1MB) for the Richmond River catchment has now been finalised.
-The details on how it was developed and validated are publicly available.
+As part of the Australian Government’s commitment to reducing disaster risk and building resilience in the Northern Rivers, the hydrodynamic model and report for the Richmond River catchment has now been finalised.
+The details on how it was developed and validated are publicly available (PDF 17.1MB).

-The model will support the next step in this project.
-This involves the identification and assessment of a range of potential flood mitigation options in the Richmond River catchment.
+The model is now being used by CSIRO to support the next stage of this project.
+This involves the identification and assessment of a range of potential flood mitigation measures in the Richmond River catchment.

-To support this process, community consultation forums will take place over 31 July - 8 August 2025.
-These sessions will give community members living in the Richmond River catchment a chance to:
+To support this process, community consultation took place from 31 July - 15 August 2025.
+This included face to face sessions which gave community members living in the Richmond River catchment a chance to:

 • Hear directly from CSIRO about the model and its findings